Research News

 Don’t forget that predators will be hungry too!

 In the cold weather predators will need to eat more to keep warm as well.
 There are a few things you can do to avoid them snacking on your songbirds.
-Place bells on cats' collars so that they can alert the birds when they are too close.
-Predator-proof feeding stations are also very helpful.
+Things like bells on cats' collars so that they can alert the birds when they are too close and predator-proof feeding stations are also very helpful.

 How to help more wildlife in your garden this winter